justunsix/debezium-tests/localdev.md

 This document describes several options to test Debezium on Windows and create a development environment.

 - The steps assume setting up of Debezium running on Redhat Openshift and connecting to Azure Event Hubs.
+- I found the first option, Docker with WSL, the easiest to set up.
 - Ideally, a sandbox environment should run Linux with the developer having administrative (sudo) privleges.
 My team runs a Windows only environment, so instructions are focusing on Windows.

 Table of contents